veda-2081/AVL-Tree-Visualization/README.md

 🌳 AVL Tree Visualization
+📌 Project Description
-AVL Tree Visualization helps users understand how AVL (Adelson-Velsky and Landis) trees work by dynamically displaying node insertions, deletions, and rotations in a real-time graphical format.
-This project is ideal for students, educators, and developers learning about self-balancing binary search trees.
+This project visualizes how AVL Trees (self-balancing binary search trees) work by dynamically displaying insertions, deletions, and rotations in real time.
+It helps users understand the underlying balancing logic of AVL trees with smooth animations and interactive GUI elements.
+Built using web technologies like HTML, CSS, and JavaScript (Canvas/D3.js), this tool is ideal for students, educators, and developers.

-✨ Features
+🧩 Features
-🔄 Interactive Interface
+🔄 Interactive node insertion and deletion
-Insert and delete nodes dynamically.

-Real-time updates of tree structure.
+🖼️ Real-time graphical tree updates with animations

-🖼️ Graphical Representation
-Built using HTML5 Canvas, SVG, or D3.js.

-Nodes displayed as circles; edges as lines.

-Automatic highlighting of tree balancing rotations.

-⚙️ AVL Tree Implementation
-Includes core AVL logic: insertions, deletions, rotations.

-Written in JavaScript, Python, or Java depending on version.

-Ensures balance after every operation.

-📈 Real-Time Balancing Visualization
-Visual feedback for:

-Left rotation

-Right rotation

-Left-Right rotation

-Right-Left rotation
+📐 Visual indicators for left, right, left-right, and right-left rotations

-Live updates of height and balance factors for each node.
+📏 Dynamic update of height and balance factors

-🎛️ User Input Support
-Input box for custom values.

-Dedicated buttons to insert or delete nodes from the tree.

-✨ Animations & Effects
-Smooth visual transitions.

-Color changes indicate balancing steps and rotations.
+🧠 Implemented core AVL logic: insert, delete, rotate

+🎨 Smooth color transitions to highlight balance changes

+💬 Simple GUI with input box and control buttons

+⚙️ Software Installation & Setup
+📌 Pre-requisites
+Web browser (Chrome, Firefox, Edge)

+No installation needed for frontend-based version

+If using a backend (optional):

+Node.js / Python / Java installed based on backend language

+📦 Technologies Used
-🧰 Tech Stack
+Layer	Tech Stack
-Layer	Technology Used
-Frontend	HTML, CSS, JavaScript (Canvas API / D3.js / p5.js)
+Frontend	HTML, CSS, JavaScript (Canvas/D3.js)
 Backend	(Optional) Node.js / Python / Java
-Data Structure	AVL Tree (Self-Balancing Binary Search Tree)
+Data Structure	AVL Tree (Self-Balancing BST)

-📂 Example Repositories
-Here are some types of AVL Tree Visualizations you can find on GitHub:

-JavaScript-based visualizations using Canvas/D3.js

-Python GUI apps using Tkinter or Pygame

-Java implementations using Swing or JavaFX

-🔍 Search “AVL Tree Visualization” on GitHub to explore more open-source projects.

-🚀 Get Started
-Want to create your own AVL Tree Visualization project?
-Feel free to fork this repo or start from scratch with your preferred tech stack.
-We also welcome contributions!

-🧠 Learn More
-To understand the inner workings of AVL Trees, refer to:
+📁 File Structure
+bash
+Copy
+Edit
+├── index.html               # Main web page
+├── style.css                # Styling for the visualization
+├── script.js                # AVL logic and visualization logic
+├── README.md                # Project documentation
+├── assets/                  # Icons, images (if any) 🧪 AVL Tree Operations Visualized
+Insertions

+User enters a value and clicks "Insert"

+Value is placed in the correct BST position

+AVL tree balances itself if necessary

+Deletions

+User enters a value and clicks "Delete"

+Node is removed with standard BST deletion rules

+AVL tree rebalances using rotations

+Rotations

+Left Rotation (LL)

+Right Rotation (RR)

+Left-Right Rotation (LR)

+Right-Left Rotation (RL)

+🚀 How to Run the Project
+🔹 If Web-based (Frontend only):
+Clone or download the repository

+Open index.html in your browser

+Start inserting or deleting nodes using the interface

+🔹 If Using Backend:
+Setup the backend (Node.js/Python/Java)

+Run backend server (instructions provided in respective folder)

+Open frontend in browser and connect to backend if needed

+🖥️ Demo GIF or Screenshot (Optional)
+Add a GIF or image here to showcase how the tree rotates dynamically on insertion/deletion.

+🌱 Learning Resources
-AVL Trees - GeeksforGeeks
+AVL Trees on GeeksforGeeks

-AVL Trees - Programiz
+AVL Trees on Programiz

-📬 Contribute or Get Help
-If you'd like help creating your own AVL Tree visualizer, improving this project, or finding a specific repository, feel free to open an issue or reach out!
+Visualgo AVL Tree Tool

+🔮 Future Enhancements
+Add search node highlighting

+Implement step-by-step animations for learning purposes

+Add liveness and interactive tutorials

+Export tree structure as JSON or image

+Add dark mode toggle

+🤝 Contributing
+Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page or submit a pull request.

 📄 License
-This project is open-source and available under the MIT License.
+This project is released under the MIT License.
+See LICENSE for more information.